Skip to main content

 Usage

-One basic use of VAMPIRE is to annotate TR sequences in FASTA format.
+One of the primary uses of VAMPIRE is to annotate tandem repeat (TR) sequences from input files in FASTA format.
 A typical command is as follows:

 # de novo annotate TR sequences